 REtipster does not provide tax, investment, or financial advice.
 Always seek the help of a licensed financial professional before taking action.

 How Does a HELOC Work?

-A HELOC consists of two “periods” or phases: a period where they can withdraw money and a period where they have to repay their outstanding balance (plus interest) on the money they have withdrawn.
-When a borrower is approved for a HELOC, a lender (in most cases, a bank) may allow them to withdraw money for a certain length of time, known as the draw period.
+A HELOC consists of two periods or phases: a period where they can withdraw money (the draw period) and a period where they have to repay their outstanding balance, plus interest, on the money they have withdrawn (the repayment period).

 Note that some lenders may require a minimum withdrawal amount or an upfront withdrawal.

 When the draw period ends, the lender may choose to renew the line of credit or not.
 Otherwise, the borrower will enter the repayment period.